Chris Curtis (musician): The Searchers

 For the next six years Curtis was an essential part of the Searchers' sound and contributed to the band's characteristic vocal harmonies with his distinctive voice, blending particularly well with the high-pitched voice of early band-mate Tony Jackson.
-Perhaps the finest example of this can be found in their rendition of "Ain't That Just Like Me", where Curtis sings the lead vocal, and Jackson chimes in with the recurring chorus.
+Perhaps the finest example of this can be found in their rendition of "Ain't That Just Like Me", where Curtis sings the lead vocal, and Jackson chimes in with the chorus.

-As well as playing drums he introduced all manner of percussion including: tom-toms, castanets, cowbells, bongos and Spanish bells.
+As well as playing drums, including the bongos, he introduced other forms of percussion to the band's sound, among them castanets, cowbells, and Spanish bells.
 The band's members took turns singing lead vocals, which allowed them to give longer and more frequent sets than most of their competitors.
-This would later be one of the triggers for Curtis' habit of substance abuse: taking drugs to stay awake and then to induce sleep.
+This would later contribute to Curtis' drug abuse, taking them both to stay awake and induce sleep.

 The Searchers briefly rivaled the Beatles for popularity, having international hits with "Needles and Pins", "Sugar and Spice" and "Don't Throw Your Love Away".

-Curtis wrote most of the band's original songs and was constantly seeking obscure songs by other artists for them to record.
-Many of his finds were B-sides discovered in Brian Epstein's NEMS record shop and upstairs in another record shop, near the furniture store where he worked.
-It seems probable that the band's lack of continuing success may be a consequence of their dependency upon material associated with other performers.
+Curtis wrote most of the band's original songs, and was constantly seeking obscure songs by other artists for them to record.
+Many of his finds were B-sides discovered in Brian Epstein's NEMS record shop, and upstairs in another record shop near the furniture store where he worked.

 He was a manic individual given to great enthusiasm but prone to voicing trenchant views without considering the effect upon others.
 He antagonised Ray McFall, the owner of the Cavern Club, by saying that it was "a dreadful place", "stinky and sweaty".

 Curtis rarely mixed socially with his fellow band members, preferring his own company.
 George Harrison referred to him as 'Mad Henry' but John Lennon indulged him.